Zelechos/prlab/README.md

 npm run dev:electron

 ```

-> WARNING !!! the election app not show nothing if not execute before the react app!!
+> WARNING !!! the Electron app not show nothing if not execute before the react app!!

 ***In version v0.1.0 we optimized this with the command***: